-FORM 10-K

-(Mark One):

-$\mathbf{X}$

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

-For the fiscal year ended December 31, 2016

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

-For the transition period from \\\\\\ to

-Commission File Number: 001-35975

-Gogo Inc.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of Incorporation or Organization) 27-1650905 (I.R.S.
-Employer Identification No.)

-Accelerated filer

-Smaller reporting company

-111 North Canal St., Suite 1500 Chicago, IL 60606 (Address of principal executive offices) Telephone Number (312) 517-5000 (Registrant's telephone number, including area code)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗌 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗌 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+, woming(vii) 210 FORM 1 0-K (Mark One): ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC For the fiscal year ended D OR □ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE For the transition period from Commission File Numb gogo Gogo 1 inc. (Exact name of registrant as s pecified in its charter) Delaware (State or other jurisdiction of Incorporation or Organization) 27-1650905 (I.R.S.
+Employer Identification No.) 111 North Canal St. Chicago, IL 6 (Address of principal ex- 0606 Telephone Number (3 (Registrant's telephone number Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Ru le 405 of the Securities Act.
+Yes $\square$ No $\square$ Indicate by check mark if the registrant is not required to file reports pursuant to Section 1 3 or Section 15(d) of the Act.
+Yes □ No 🗷 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by 12 months (or for such shorter period that the registrant was required to file such reports), and days.
+Yes $ \boxtimes $ Indicate by check mark whether the registrant has submitted electronically and posted on i posted pursuant to Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during the preceding post such files).
+Yes $\square$ No $\square$ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation to the best of registrant's knowledge, in definitive proxy or information statements incorporated Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Excl Large accelerated filer □ Accelerated filer

-Large accelerated filer
+Large accelerated filer ☐ Accelerated filer

-Non-accelerated filer $\Box$ (Do not check if smaller reporting company)
+Non-accelerated filer ☐ (Do not check if smaller reporting company) Smaller reporting company

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No 🗵
+Yes 🗆 No 🗷